floop93/STATER_4S/README.md

 DISCLAIMER: Project was made as low budget 'helper' on hills and it doesn't relief operator from paying attention od machine.

+OPERATION:
+1. There is 2 types of control.
+First one is height and angle correction(SW3 turns it on, LED3 is indicator).
+Second one is only for leveling the boom (SW2 and LED2).
+Stop button (SW1) disangages all operation.
+When system is in standby LED1 is on.
+2. POT1 is for height setting and POT 2 is for reaction sensitivity
+3. LED4 is for indicating sensor malfunction.
+Number of flashes determine which sensor is faulty.

 This upload is done few years after i made this.
 It require lot of work to do (if I find some time), Most important things that I'm planning to add:
 1. method to adjust impulse timing from device (LCD maybe)
 2. boom angle and height sensors. (to add 2 separate wing mode)
 3. test radar sensors instead of ultrasonic (now its affortable so it can be much improvement)